Peggypei98/Interactive-Lab-Hub/Lab 2/README.md

 Peter : You need to add more feature hahaha, where is the clock!!!
 Henry : Making your sun/moon image changing along with the time will be a good idea.
+Alan : I suggusted that you can put more interaction design in your clock, such as button pressing, lights indicating.

 # Lab 2 Part 2